 If you need more help

-Read the guidance if you need more help.
+Read the employer’s guidance on right to work checks if you need more help.

 You can also contact the Home Office.